 The aims of the charity is to run Hospitalfield as a cultural organisation for artists and for education in the arts.

-Sir Mark Jones Chair of the Governors
+Sir Mark Jones Chair of the Board of Governors

 Sir Mark Jones FRSE is Chair of the Pilgrim Trust.
 He was Curator of Medals at the British Museum [1974-1992], Director of the National Museums of Scotland [1992-2001], Director of the V&A [2001-11] and Master of St Cross College, Oxford [2011-2016].
 He has written extensively on the history of the medal, fakes and forgeries, collecting and museums, and restitution.
 He is a Visitor of the Ashmolean Museum and a trustee of Tullie House, the Corning Museum of Glass, Compton Verney, the Watts Museum, the Grimsthorpe and Drummond Trust and the Historic Environment Scotland Trust.

-Jane is a highly experienced museum professional who has worked at national level in Scotland and England.
+Jane Carmichael is a highly experienced museum professional who has worked at national level in Scotland and England.
 She was appointed twice to a newly-created role as Director of Collections, first for the Imperial War Museum, London and then for National Museums Scotland, Edinburgh.
 Both Museums underwent transformative redevelopment with major re-assessments, re-organisation and interpretations of their collections while she was there.
 She has enjoyed representational roles on various museum bodies including Chair of the National Inventory of War Memorials.
 Her research interest was the photography of the First World War in which she pioneered the identification of the forgotten British and Imperial official photographers and the context of their work.
 She is a Fellow of the Royal Society for the Arts and the Society of Antiquaries of Scotland.

 David McAllister is Senior Projects Manager at the National Trust for Scotland.
 A highly experienced professional with over 30 years in the Heritage sector focused on Conservation and Operational Management and skilled in the planning and delivery of successful, heritage projects.
 David is a registered Architect, trained at Strathclyde University, working in Glasgow firstly with ASSIST and then as an Associate with Page & Park Architects.
 He joined the National Trust for Scotland in 2000, initially as Conservation Manager in its South Region becoming Regional Director a year later.
 He has had various roles in the organisation since and was project Director for the multi-award winning Battle of Bannockburn project.